labwc/labwc/README.md

 In order to define what 'small feature set' means, refer to the lists of [complete] and [outstanding] items.

-For more details, see the full table of [acceptance criteria](https://github.com/johanmalm/labwc/wiki/Acceptance-criteria).
+For more details, see the full table of [acceptance criteria].

 High-level summary of progress: